clickup/ent-framework/README.md

 ## How to Publish a New Version

-Use slapdash-engineering account from DashLane.
+Use engineering-slapdash account from 1Password.

     yarn login
     yarn publish